chainpoint/chainpoint-core/README.md

 #### Software

 An Ubuntu or MacOS system with Git, Make, and BASH are required for operation.
-A bash script to install all other dependencies (docker, openssl, nodejs, yarn) on Ubuntu and Mac can be found [here](https://github.com/chainpoint/chainpoint-core/blob/master/cli/scripts/install_deps.sh).
+A bash script to install all other dependencies (docker, openssl, nodejs, yarn) can be run from `make install-deps`.

 The following tcp ports need to be open: